 We are proud to have been awarded Cat Friendly Clinic status at both our Torquay and Paignton surgeries.
 This is an internationally recognised award and it means that we have met criteria to ensure all the needs of your cat are met.
 We are the first and only practice in Torbay to achieve this accreditation.
 To find out more visit www.catfriendlyclinic.org.
 We can also highly recommend the ISFM website for any cat health or care queries you may have and the CatCareforLife website to guide you about lifestage relevant healthcare for your cat.

 Bringing your cat to the vet can potentially be stressful for both cat and owner, and it is one of our biggest missions as a practice to minimize that stress as much as possible!
 This mission is led by our very own ‘cat advocate’ Claire.
-Claire is a registered veterinary nurse, who is self-confessed cat crazy and is studying for her ISFM diploma in feline nursing.
+Claire is a registered veterinary nurse, who is self-confessed cat crazy and holds the ISFM diploma in feline nursing.
 Claire is happy to address any concerns you may have about bringing your cat to the vets.

 Bringing your cat to see us

 For tips about bringing your cat to the vet, including choice of carrier and how to get your cat used to going in a carrier box check out the ISFM website.
 It is important your cat is brought in to us in a secure carrier, so that they can’t escape.
 The best type of carrier is one where the top can be opened or lifted off.

 Usually our waiting rooms are very quiet, as we only have one vet consulting at a time.
 We have separate seating areas, so your cat can be kept away from curious noses.
 At both our Torquay and Paignton surgeries we even have ‘cat parking spots’, where your cat’s carrier can be placed safely above ground level and from where they can’t even see any dogs in the waiting room!